survivejs/webpack-book/manuscript/appendices/03_customizing_eslint.md

 In this case, we report for every identifier found.
 In practice, you'll likely want to do something more complex than this, but this is a good starting point.

-Next, you need to execute `npm link` within `eslint-plugin-custom`.
-This will make your plugin visible within your system. `npm link` allows you to easily consume a development version of a library you are developing.
-To reverse the link you can execute `npm unlink` when you feel like it.
+Next, you need to execute `npm link` within `eslint-plugin-custom` to make your plugin visible to your system. `npm link` allows you to consume a development version of a library you are developing.
+To reverse the link, you can execute `npm unlink` when you feel like it.

 T> If you want to do something serious, you should point to your plugin through *package.json*.